 Families interested in enrolling their son or daughter at Bayview College are encouraged to complete the Application for Enrolment form.
-Bayview College accepts enrolments into all year levels.
+Bayview College accepts enrolments into all year levels, at anytime of the year.

 Prior to making the decision to enrol there are many ways that families can learn more about the College, its programs and educational opportunities.
 Our regular Open Days, Information Evenings, and ‘Student for a Day’ program are designed to provide families with detailed information and a ‘taste’ of the Bayview College Community.